 If you need a hand getting used to the bodies of water in Pelican Town, check out our Stardew Valley fish guide for some tips.

 One for the realists, Ultimate Fishing Simulator is a perfect game for the angler who can’t get away at the weekend.
 With realistic rod controls, a collection of picturesque lakes to cast your reel over, and a diverse population of fish species to tick off your list, this is as close as you’re going to get to the real thing without putting your wellies on.

 Admittedly, it might not be one for those who like arcade fishing, as much of the mechanics here are as close as you’re going to get to real-life-angling.
 Still, for the price, it’s worth finding out how you might fare on an open lake with nothing but a rod by your side.

-Again, we’re pushing it including Animal Crossing on our list of fishing games, but it’s something you’ll need to do to fully furnish your island’s museum, so we’re counting that.
+Again, we’re pushing it by including Animal Crossing on our list of fishing games, but it’s something you’ll need to do to fully furnish your island’s museum, so we’re counting it.

 There you have it, our comprehensive list of the best fishing games on Switch and mobile.
 If all this talk of lakes, rivers, and open seas has you hankering for an adventure rather than a day of fishing, why not check out our list of the best exploration games while you’re here?